Meeting Major Retail Buyers | 5 Top Tips

 - …and dozens more!

-We have learned a lot of hard lessons in doing this type of work and can hopefully impart a little wisdom that just might help you out…
+We have learned a lot of hard lessons meeting buyers over the past 13 years and can hopefully impart a little wisdom that just might help you out…

 One of NCD’s successful product placements – Batela Clothing